 At Challney High School for Boys we believe in achievement, ambition and progress for all children and we aim to meet the needs of all children through highly effective teaching and learning.

+There is an emphasis on early identification of need with support to develop skills and strategies which reduce barriers to learning.
 We undertake a rigorous system of monitoring children’s progress and using a wide range of strategies to foster a culture of life-long learning and independent living skills for all children.